 If you’re looking for a healthcare career with faster-than-average job growth, dental assistant training could be right for you.
-Ultimate Medical Academy offers a dental assistant program with courses in expanded functions, radiology, CPR, and other essential topics.
+Ultimate Medical Academy offers a Dental Assistant with Expanded Functions diploma program with courses in preventative dentistry, radiology, CPR, and other essential topics.

 Your UMA education will include a blended format of campus lab sessions, online coursework, hands-on training through a supervised externship, and preparation to sit for the Registered Dental Assistant (RDA) certification exam.

 Study and learn from home and train on campus while earning your Dental Assistant with Expanded Functions diploma, and be prepared to pursue an entry-level job in 12 months1!
-Once you complete the diploma program, you may continue on to an associate degree program.
+Once you complete the diploma program, you may continue on to the Health Sciences – Dental Assistant with Expanded Functions associate degree program.

 A dental assistant with expanded functions performs a wider range of responsibilities such as polishing teeth, applying sealants and topical fluorides, and suture removal.
 Additional tasks include fabricating temporary restoration and whitening trays, taking digital and analogue x-rays, and creating impressions.